Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 The first one is urbanization.
 There is about 31 urban macro cities today, close to 41 in several years.
 And we think about the congestion that is happening, there's a paradox as cities grow, the growth cycle is where growth and slow doesn't happen.
 And that alone the average season that which probably many of you’ve experienced on your way here today is eight miles per hour.
 And one fit of that congestion is caused by the delivery of goods, which continues to grow.
 And I don't know about you, but most of what I'm wearing today was delivered to my front door.
 And I think definitely growing trends about more-and-more goods being delivered trip site or to peoples' homes.

 The second term I'm thinking about is air quality.
 So as cities grow, obviously, there's an impact on air quality.
-Many people think that the [indiscernible] is the number one producer of air quality [indiscernible] we actually have made a lot of progress in that through our sustainability efforts.
+Many people think that the car industry is the number one producer of air quality and that’s not true.
+We actually have made a lot of progress in that through our sustainability efforts.
 The cities themselves are the number one cause, the second cause is farms, the waste emitted from farms as we have to feed more and more people and then the third, however, is the transportation industry.

 And as we think about -- the third trend we think about is the emerging middle classes in different areas around the world.
 So as they become more affluent and have aspirations to have more goods and services, how do we provide those business services and in a way that has a better impact on the planet?
 And then the fourth is just changing consumer trends.
 Everybody relies on their smartphone today in ways probably no one thought possible and with that comes expectations.
 Expectations around speed, around product, around accessibility and those expectations carry over to all kinds of products, everything that you interact within your life.